Adrian Wright

-Adrian Wright (1 July 1947 – 28 November 2015) was an English-Australian actor known for his roles in the 1970s children's television series Freewheelers and the Australian serial Prisoner in which he played male nurse Neil Murray.
+Adrian Wright (1 July 1947 – 28 November 2015) was an English-Australian actor known for his roles in the 1970s children's television series Freewheelers and the Australian serial Prisoner in which he played nurse Neil Murray.

 Early life

 Wright was born in Maidenhead, England, to Matvyn and Kay Wright.
 He was one of four brothers, including Martyn, Gareth and Gavyn.
 His father Matvyn was an artist and animator, best known for illustrating the British Andy Pandy children's books.
 His brother Gavyn is a violinist and orchestra leader who has worked with artists including Elton John, Tina Turner and Simply Red.

 Career

 Wright first appeared as an actor in repertory theatres in England and Wales.
 He subsequently moved to Australia where he continued his career.

-He appeared as Mike Hobbs in the British children's television series Freewheelers from 1979 to 1982, and was known for his role in the Australian prison drama series Prisoner from 1979 to 1982, in which he played male nurse Neil Murray, after having previously played a minor guest role as a policeman; Detective Graham Lang in episodes 10-12.
+He appeared as Mike Hobbs in the British children's television series Freewheelers from 1970 to 1972, and was known for his role in the Australian prison drama series Prisoner from 1979 to 1982, in which he played male nurse Neil Murray, after having previously played a minor guest role as a policeman; Detective Graham Lang in episodes 10-12.
 He also played the recurring role of Phillip Garrick in Carson's Law in 1984.
 Later in his career, he played Lieutenant Jean Morlais in all 22 episodes of Tales of the South Seas from 1998 to 2000.

 He also had guest roles in many prominent television series throughout the 1970s and 1980s, including Division 4, Homicide, Bluey, Chopper Squad, Skyways, Bellamy, Cop Shop, Five Mile Creek and Mission: Impossible.
 In the 1990s he guested in Janus, Halifax f.p. and Snowy River: The McGregor Saga.
 He also appeared in several miniseries including Tandarra (1976), Against the Wind (1978), Water Under the Bridge and The Last Outlaw (both 1980), 1915 (1982) and All the Rivers Run (1983).

 Wright's most notable film credits include thriller End Play (1975), mystery Summerfield (1977) both of which he appeared in alongside John Waters, World War I film The Lighthorsemen (1987), thriller Gross Misconduct (1993) alongside Naomi Watts and sci-fi comedy horror Body Melt (also 1993).

-Wright performed in the theatre with productions for Russell Street Theatre, St Martins Theatre and La Mama, including Travesties, Of Mice and Men and Othello.
+Wright performed in the theatre with productions for Russell Street Theatre, St Martins Theatre and La Mama, including Travesties, Of Mice and Men, Othello and The Two Tigers, the latter directed by Robert Chuter.
 He also performed in ABC Radio plays.